This Slow Cooker Tuscan Sausage & Kale Soup is a hearty veggie-filled dish for cold days. Dump it in the crockpot then set it and forget it!

 - Crusty garlic bread: A slice of homemade garlic bread is perfect for soaking up the savoury broth.

-- Simple side salad can balance out the richness like Mason Jar Salads + 5 Recipes or The BEST Arugula Salad.
+- Simple side salads can balance out the richness like my arugula salad.

 How to store and reheat

-Freeze and reheat from frozen: Freeze in airtight containers for up to 3 months, then thaw overnight in the fridge or reheat from frozen on the stovetop, adding fresh kale at the end if desired.
+Freeze and reheat from frozen: Freeze in airtight containers for up to 3 months, then thaw overnight in the fridge or reheat from frozen on the stovetop, adding fresh kale at the end.

 Slow Cooker Tuscan Sausage and Kale Soup